-Konrad Weigandt, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 14 September 1766 aboard a ship under the command of Skipper Reders.
+Konrad Weigandt, a farmer, his wife Elisabeth, and children (Peter, age 18; Lorenz, age 14; Elisabeth, age 9) arrived from Lübeck at the port of Oranienbaum on 14 September 1766 aboard a ship under the command of Skipper Reders.

 They settled in the Volga German colony of Kutter on 29 July 1767 and are recorded there on the 1767 census in Household No. 51.
 A note on the 1767 census records that son Heinrich Peter Weigandt moved to the colony of Messer in 1768.

 Lorenz Weigandt and his family are recorded on the 1798 census of Kutter in Household No. Kt68.

 The death of Lorenz Weigand in 1820 is recorded on the 1834 census of Kutter in Household No. 115.

 [Heinrich] Peter Weigandt and his family are recorded on the 1798 census of Messer in Household No. Ms03.